vinitha-git9/Devops-Learning98/Week-8.md

 | Download file   |  aws s3 cp s3://bucketname/file.txt |
 | List contents   |   aws s3 ls s3://bucketname

+Key Features of S3:
+Object-based storage: Stores data as objects (not files or blocks), each containing data, metadata, and a unique key.
+Unlimited storage: You can store as much data as you want.
+High durability: Designed for 99.999999999% (11 9's) durability.
+Scalability: Automatically scales to handle growing amounts of data and traffic.
+Security: Supports encryption, IAM, bucket policies, and ACLs.
+Versioning: Tracks changes to objects, allowing recovery of deleted or modified files.
+Static website hosting: Can serve HTML/CSS/JS files directly via HTTP.
+Lifecycle policies: Automate transitions between storage classes or deletion of old data.

 Storage tiers:

 | Storage Class               | Use Case                              | Key Feature                         |